Simple supercuspidal L-packets of split special orthogonal groups over dyadic fields: Introduction

 Let us explain the outline of the proof of Theorem \ref{thm:main-intro}.
 We focus only on the case (2) in the following since the other cases can be treated in a similar manner.
 Suppose that $\pi^{\SO_{N}}$ is a simple supercuspidal representation of $\SO_{N}(F)$ with $L$-parameter $\phi$.
 Then $\phi$ is regarded as an orthogonal representation of $W_{F}\times\SL_{2}(\C)$.

-The first step is the same as in \cite{Oi18-ssc}.
+The first step is the same as in \cite{Oi24}.
 We can easily check that any simple supercuspidal representation of $\SO_{N}(F)$ is generic (with respect to a fixed Whittaker datum).
-By combining this fact with a result of M{\oe}glin and Xu (\cite{Moeg11}, \cite{Xu17-MM}), we see that $\phi$ is trivial on $\SL_{2}(\C)$ and decomposes into the direct sum of pairwise inequivalent orthogonal representations of $W_{F}$ (say $\phi=\phi_{0}\oplus\cdots\oplus\phi_{r}$).
+By combining this fact with a result of M{\oe}glin (\cite{Moeg11}) and Xu (\cite{Xu17-MM}), we see that $\phi$ is trivial on $\SL_{2}(\C)$ and decomposes into the direct sum of pairwise inequivalent orthogonal representations of $W_{F}$.
+Let us write $\phi=\phi_{0}\oplus\cdots\oplus\phi_{r}$.